7-10 Day Trips

 - Sun Glasses

-- polarized to cut the glare and help see into the water, with straps to prevent lose over the side.
+- Polarized to cut the glare and help see into the water.
+Safety straps help prevent loss or breakage.

-- Bath towels, shampoo, cream rinse, soap, razor, toothbrush, toothpaste, etc.
+- Bath towels, shampoo, cream rinse, soap, razor, toothbrush, toothpaste, foot powder, etc.

 - Dikes, duck bill pliers, holder, and belt.
 Hook sharpener.